 Heirloom originals and working documents call for different methods of digitization.
 You’d probably hand-wash a pricey new car with special towels and cleaners instead of a hose-end scrub brush, at least for a while.
 Your heirloom documents need that “white glove” treatment, too.
 In fact, it’s a good idea to wear white cotton gloves, or keep your hands scrupulously clean, when handling old photos and negatives.

 Never digitize your heirloom originals with a standard sheet-fed office scanner.
 Old, brittle or damaged paper can easily become jammed or even shredded in the roller mechanism of such equipment.
-Play it safe by digitizing your priceless documents on a flatbed scanner, saving files in a TIFF or JPG format (find scanning tips in this article).
+Play it safe by digitizing your priceless documents on a flatbed scanner, saving files in a TIFF or JPG format.
 For books, scan one page at a time by placing half the book on the scanner glass and letting the other side hang off the edge.